Netflix/dgs/docs/generating-code-from-schema.md

 The code generator can also create client API classes.
 You can use these classes to query data from a GraphQL endpoint using Java.
 Java GraphQL clients are useful for server-to-server communication and testing.

-!!!note
-    Remember that although server-to-server GraphQL is possible, gRPC is a better choice in most cases.

-!!!note
-    A DGS behind the Studio Edge Gateway should never have to call another DGS behind the gateway directly.
-    Use federation instead!

 Code generation creates a <code><var>field-name</var>GraphQLQuery</code> for each Query and Mutation field.
 The <code>\*GraphQLQuery</code> query class contains fields for each parameter of the field.